 So I placed the flowers where I wanted them to be, and glued them on with liquid glue.
 Then I glued the green strips on each side.
 You might have noticed the big crease on the bag.
 I wanted the green strip to hide it nicely.

-Final Step: Completion of the upcycle bag
+Final Step: Completion of the upcycled bag

 Growing up in Japan, I learned how to present myself just like others.
-Like a nail sticking out, someone always hammered me down… So when I entered a fashion design course at high school, it changed my world!
+Like a nail sticking out, someone always hammered me down… So when I entered a fashion design course in high school, it changed my world!

 It’s good to be different!!